Disclaimer (Seether album): Background and release

 A great deal of pre-production took place in South Africa with supervision from a Wind-up representative.
 It continued in New York City before the album recording sessions began in Los Angeles.
 Veteran session drummer Josh Freese filled the role in the studio before an audition took place at Leads Rehearsal Studio.
 Among sixteen others, Nick Oshiro auditioned and joined the band in 2001.
 Seether would also enlist guitarist Patrick Callahan in the fall of that year after performing alongside his then-current band in Philadelphia.

 Disclaimer was released with ten different cover variations.
 These feature images from the "Fine Again" music video with people holding signs depicting a negative outlook or a poor situation in life.
 The concept to implement it through the album cover was headed by the video's director, Paul Feeder.
 According to bassist Dale Stewart:

 "[Feeder] came up with the idea of the people bearing [sic] their souls and holding up the signs and we thought it was a good concept.
 It's kind of like a thread that runs through the whole album, the fragility, or whatever you want to call it, you know in people.
 People are always screwed up about something, even if they act like they're not."

 In regards to recording and single output, the band allegedly faced a considerable deal of label pressure compared to future albums.
 According to a reflective Shaun Morgan in 2005:

 "...With Disclaimer, we were still pretty green and all the say-so was made for us.
 We really didn't have much and most of those decisions, I felt, were bad ones.
 Last time around we had a manager from South Africa.
 She wasn't very good at what she was doing and she was letting [the record label] walk all over us."

+According to Morgan, "the producer [Jay Baumgardner] was shit, so recording the album was a long process.
+The producer would come into the studio on Monday morning, after we worked for the entire week and say, 'nope, do it again'", partially because Baumgardner owned the studio and made a profit from them.
+As a result, the recording process for the album took three months, unlike later albums, which took around two weeks.